Protecting Measure LC and Our Neighborhoods

 What is JSX doing at SMO?

-JSX is operating scheduled flights on a 30-passenger ATR 42-600—the largest aircraft that will be operating at SMO (see photo above).
-They currently offer 2 daily round trips to Vegas and one daily round trip to Scottsdale.
-A third Vegas flight will begin February 5th.
-Additional flights to the Bay Area and Telluride, CO are being planned.
-According to their CEO, they could fly up to 9 flights per day which would amount to 18 total takeoffs and landings per day.
+JSX is operating scheduled flights using two 30-passenger ATR 42-600s—the largest aircraft that regularly operates at SMO (see photo above).
+Currently JSX operates four arrivals and four departures daily at Santa Monica Airport serving Las Vegas and Scottsdale.
+Additional service is scheduled for the Coachella Music Festival and to Napa Valley.
+The company has publicly indicated it plans to add more cities in the future, including destinations in the Bay Area.
+According to JSX's CEO, they could fly up to nine flights per day which would amount to 18 total takeoffs and landings per day.

 How does jsx impact residents?